q335r49/RecLiner/README.md

 * Enter text at the prompt and press <kbd>f1</kbd> .. <kbd>f12</kbd> to set presets.
 * Without search results, the arrow keys will navigate the history starting with the last returned entry.
 With search results, navigation starts at the first search result.
 * More than 12 presets can be set.
 The inaccessible presets can serve to differentiate between autotext and log.
 Presets appear first in recliner.log and search results.

-####Editing recliner.log
-* Use "{enter}" to send a line break and "{!}" to send "!".
-See [www.autohotkey.com/docs/commands/Send.htm](www.autohotkey.com/docs/commands/Send.htm) for a complete list of special characters.
 * Only lines longer than 14 characters will be stored.